cgrace0044/pp4_zaragoza_restaurants/README.md

 Great care was taken to establish a good contrast between background colours and text at all times to ensure maximum user accessibility.
 This was tested using Lighthouse.

 #### Imagery
 All images come from admin user uploads.
 The images are all my own and they are served via Cloudinary.
 The images are filled with colour to make the food appetising.
+In case an image is not uploaded to a restaurant review a default image of the Zaragoza Cathedral will appear.
+This image was sourced from Pexels.

 #### Fonts
 The [Montserrat](https://fonts.google.com/specimen/Montserrat) font is the main font used for the body of the website.
 The [Imperial Script](https://fonts.google.com/specimen/Imperial+Script) font was used for the name of the restaurant on the restaurant detail page.
 This font gives an 'upmarket' feel.
 These fonts were imported via Google Fonts. **Sans Serif** is the backup font, in case for any reason the main font isn't being imported into the site correctly.